Albert Jacob

 Albert Paul Jacob (born 16 March 1980) is an Australian politician.
-He is the current mayor of the City of Joondalup.
-He was the member for the Western Australian Legislative Assembly seat of Ocean Reef from 2008 to 2017, and the Minister for the Environment and Heritage in Colin Barnett's government.
+He was the mayor of the City of Joondalup from 2017 to 2025, the member for the Western Australian Legislative Assembly seat of Ocean Reef from 2008 to 2017, and the Minister for the Environment and Heritage in Colin Barnett's government.
 He had previously served as the Parliamentary Secretary for Community Services; Seniors and Volunteering and Youth, from June 2012 to March 2013.
 His seat was abolished prior to the 2017 state election and he was defeated contesting Burns Beach.

 Early life

 Jacob was born in Subiaco, Western Australia on 16 March 1980.
 He grew up in Wanneroo, and was educated at Kingsway Christian College.
 He was a horticulturist before studying at the University of Western Australia and graduating with a Bachelor of Environmental Design, and a Masters in Architecture.

 Jacob has always lived in the northern suburbs of Perth.